assaff/msc-thesis/source/results.rst

 In other interactions, we noticed symmetry mates of the bound receptor possibly stabilizing the peptide in the interface.

+In some cases, crystal structures are mis-annotated with respect to biological assembly.
+For instance, one structure in PeptiDB is listed as a monomer, and the crystal structure includes only one chain.
+Applying symmetry operations reveals symmetry mates forming a radially-symmetric homotrimer.
+Indeed, other structures of the same protein are correctly classified as homotrimers.

+.. note:: requires support

+    In fact, in a recent study, Dunbrack et al. *[citation here]* estimate 50% of all X-ray structures in the Protein Data Bank include incorrect biological assembly remarks.

 .. note:: Crystal Contacts in X-ray structures

     The most prominent method for solving protein structures is X-ray